 Check what the sleeper is actually lying on

-If it is a sleeper sofa, inspect mattress size, mattress type, and mechanism quality.
-If it is a sofa bed, check whether the final surface is flat, whether there is a ridge where back and seat meet, and whether the cushion feel stays supportive when horizontal.
+If it is a sleeper sofa, look at mattress size, mattress type, and mechanism quality.
+If it is a sofa bed, check whether the final surface stays flat, whether there is a ridge where the back and seat meet, and whether the feel remains supportive once the sofa is horizontal.

 Think about who will use it

-A teen in a bonus room, a solo guest after a party, and an older parent with back sensitivity are not the same use case.
-People who are more sensitive to pressure points, stiffness, or uneven support usually benefit from the more bed-like structure of a sleeper sofa.
-That is an inference from both furniture construction and sleep-surface research, not just a style preference.
+A teen in a bonus room, a friend staying over after a late night, and an older parent with back sensitivity are not the same use case.
+People who notice pressure points more quickly usually do better on a more stable, bed-like sleep surface.

 Action Summary

-- Buy a sleeper sofa when comfort for real overnight sleep matters more than the easiest setup.
+- Buy a sleeper sofa when overnight comfort matters more than the fastest setup.

-- Buy a sofa bed when the piece will mostly be a sofa and only occasionally a bed.
+- Buy a sofa bed when the piece will mostly be a sofa and only occasionally needs to become a bed.

-- Do not rely on the product name alone; verify hidden mattress versus fold-flat surface.
+- Do not rely on the product name alone; verify the mechanism and the actual sleep surface.

-- For repeated use, prioritize support, alignment, and pressure relief, not the hardest surface.
+- For repeated use, prioritize support, alignment, and pressure relief instead of maximum firmness.

 - Always measure the opened footprint, not just the closed sofa dimensions.